WE Communications

-WE Communications (previously Waggener Edstrom) and commonly known as WE is a global public relations and integrated marketing communications firm often associated with its largest client, Microsoft.
+We.
+Communications is a global communications and public relations firm often associated with its largest client, Microsoft.
+It was previously known as Waggener Edstrom, then WE Communications, and is now We.
+Communications.
 The firm was founded in 1983 by Melissa Waggener Zorkin.

 History

 The Waggener Group was founded in 1983 by Melissa Waggener Zorkin.
 In 1984, Pam Edstrom joined the firm, which was renamed Waggener Edstrom.
 Edstrom previously worked for Microsoft, which became one of the agency's first clients.

-The firm acquired PR.com in 2001, Maloney & Fox in 2003, Shout Holdings in 2004, Patzer PR in 2012, Buchan in 2016, Red Bridge Consulting and WATATAWA in 2017, Avian Media in 2018 and Codeword in 2019.
+The firm also acquired Indian integrated consultancy Avian Media in 2018 and Codeword in 2019.
+In 2022, We.
+Communications acquired Hopscotch Consulting, a social impact and behavior change agency.

-In September 2015, the company re-branded as WE Communications.
+In March 2025, the company re-branded from WE Communications to We.
+Communications.

-Pam Edstrom died in March 2017 and later that year was posthumously inducted in the PR Hall of Fame.

 Services

-WE Communications focuses on three sectors — healthcare, consumer and technology.
+We.
+Communications focuses on communications expertise in health, consumer, industries, foundations and non-profits, and technology.
 Its services include media relations, corporate and executive communications, digital marketing, creative, social media and content strategy, crisis communications, insights and analytics, corporate social responsibility, brand purpose and reputation.